curv3d/curv/WINDOWS.md

 installed as an MSYS2 application.
 The MSYS2 installation will reside in C:/msys64, which includes the entire Curv installation.

-Once everything is installed, you can type the "curv" command in a standard terminal window, either the Command Prompt or the PowerShell.
+Once everything is installed, you can use the "curv" command in a terminal window (the Command Prompt, the PowerShell, or the MSYS2 shell window).
-Follow the usage instructions for Linux in the regular documentation.
+Then follow the usage instructions for Linux in the regular documentation.

+To fully uninstall Curv:
-If you uninstall MSYS2 using the System Settings app, then you will remove both MSYS2 and Curv.
+ * Uninstall MSYS2 using the System Settings app.
+ * Remove references to C:\msys64 from your PATH variable: see step 12 of the installation instructions.

 ## Building and Installing Curv